float13/hsa2018/README.md

 int B = 5;

 A = B;  // here, we assign the value of B to the variable named A

+// RESULT: The value of A is now 5.
 ```
 The result of the above code is that ```A = 5```.